-With the expertise of Lutah archivist and historian Melinda Gandara, the Society has engaged hundreds of community members to share stories, memories, and places that go into an exciting film about Lutah - our major effort this year.
-The Society has engaged Kum-Kum Bhavnani, a popular Professor of Sociology at UCSB and an award winning documentary filmmaker (“Nothing Like Chocolate”, “The Shape of Water”), to direct this documentary, which will be submitted to the 2014 Santa Barbara International Film Festival for its premier.
+With the expertise of Lutah archivist and historian Melinda Gandara, the Society has engaged hundreds of community members to share stories, memories, and places that go into an exciting film about Lutah.
+LUTAH A Passion for Architecture: A Life in Design premiered at the 2014 Santa Barbara International Film Festival to rave reviews.

 Our Society is entirely volunteer and has been enthusiastically supported by many local organizations (Architectural Foundation of Santa Barbara, Casa del Herrero, Ganna Walska Lotusland, Pearl Chase Society, and now the Santa Barbara Foundation).
 We all share an interest in bringing the story of Lutah Maria Riggs to life.

 Meet Lutah Maria Riggs, architect and draftswoman.
 With an abundance of talent and a hint of eccentricity she navigated her way through the established world of architecture in the early 20th century and brought a freshness to the look of Souther California buildings.
 Her design of some of our most iconic structures, such as the Lobero Theatre, cemented her role as a true Santa Barbara treasure.